Building an Analytics Chatbot for your SaaS app in 1 dayLivestream March 11

 Using a different AI client?

-This guide uses Claude Desktop, but the MCP Server works with ChatGPT, Cursor, Claude Code, and other MCP-compatible clients.
+This guide uses Claude Desktop, but the remote MCP Server works with ChatGPT, Cursor, Claude Code, and other MCP-compatible clients.
 See the MCP Server setup page for instructions for your preferred client.

 Step 1: Add the MCP Server to Claude Desktop